OG (esports): Counter-Strike: Global Offensive

 In December 2019, OG announced they had formed a Counter-Strike: Global Offensive team, with the organisation signing veterans Nathan "NBK-" Schmitt and Valdemar "valde" Bjørn Vangså, along with Aleksi "Aleksib" Virolainen, Issa "ISSAA" Murad and Mateusz "mantuu" Wilczewski.
 Following that, the team signed Casper "ruggah" Due as the team coach in January.
 In September 2020, ruggah was implicated in the coaching bug scandal.
 As a result, the Esports Integrity Commission (ESIC) and Valve banned ruggah from participating in one Valve-sponsored Major Championship.
 In February 2021, the team removed NBK- from the active roster, with ISSAA following suit shortly after.
 To replace them, the team signed Nikolaj "niko" Kristensen in March 2021, and Shahar "flameZ" Shushan a month later.

 In January 2022, OG traded Aleksib for Nemanja "nexa" Isaković from G2 Esports, who was a part of the team that was the runner-up in the PGL Major Stockholm 2021.
 After failing to qualify for the PGL Major Antwerp 2022, OG benched valde and niko in May 2022.
 To replace them, OG signed Adam "NEOFRAG" Zouhar and Maciej "F1KU" Miklas.
 A few months later, the organization replaced the last founding member of the original roster, mantuu, with Abdulkhalik "degster" Gasanov.

+On 8 June 2023, niko ended his stint as a stand-in for OG, becoming a free agent.
+Later that month, on 19 June, OG announced its intention to rebuild its roster around a core of F1KU, nexa and Iulian "regali" Harjău, following the departure of flameZ to Team Vitality.
+Finally, on 20 June, OG transfer listed NEOFRAG and degster, leaving only F1KU as an active member of the roster.

+On 30 June 2023, OG announced the signings of Iulian "regali" Harjău, Nils "k1to" Gruhne, and Dion "FASHR" Derksen, along with the return of nexa to the active roster.
+NEOFRAG transferred to Into The Breach on 11 July 2023.

+Counter-Strike 2

+On 14 November 2023, OG announced the benching of FASHR, followed by the transfer of nexa to in a return G2 on 21 November.
+OG announced the signing of MOUZ academy player Bram "Nexius" Campana on 21 December 2023, and completed their roster on 4 January 2024, following the signing of Israeli player Nikita "HeavyGod" Martynenko.

+Rocket League

+On 18 January 2024, OG would announce their first ever Rocket League roster that competes in the North America (NA) region.